divio/divio-cloud-docs/how-to/django-migrate-existing-project.rst

 ..  note::

-    In general, if the software included in your project already exists on the Divio Cloud as an Addon, it's recommended to use the packaged addon version.
-This will help ensure not only that it is suitably configured for the Divio Cloud, but that it will also co-exist well with other components.
+    In general, if the software included in your project already exists on Divio as an Addon, it's recommended to use the packaged addon version.
+This will help ensure not only that it is suitably configured for Divio, but that it will also co-exist well with other components.

 Select the Boilerplate you want to use.
 Several are available, with different built-in frontend